Foreign support of Finland in the Winter War: France and United Kingdom

 The British government sold the Finnish air force 30 Bristol Blenheim bombers and Gloster Gladiator fighters.
 U.S.-made Brewster B239 fighters came too late to participate in combat missions, and the same applied to ten Hawker Hurricane I fighters.
 The British government also provided small arms and ammunition, including a large number of Boys anti-tank rifles in 1939 and 1940.

+In the United Kingdom, the "Finland Aid Bureau" and the politician Leo Amery sought to raise a contingent of volunteers to fight on the Finnish side despite the fact that the country was already at war with Germany at the time.
+500 volunteers were found for a "British Volunteer Contingent" which was to be commanded by the American officer Kermit Roosevelt.
+The first volunteers arrived in Finland in March 1940.

 France also sent aircraft, including the Morane Saulnier M.S.406 fighter.
 In 1940, it was decided to send a new fighter, the Caudron–Renault C.714.
 Six C.714s previously marked for shipment to the Polish Air Force were placed in containers and diverted to Le Havre harbour for shipment to Finland.
 On 12 March 1940, the first six aircraft were already on their way to Finland when news of the armistice between Finland and the Soviet Union was received.
 At the time deliveries were halted, ten aircraft were in containers at Le Havre waiting to be lifted to the ships and three more were on their way from Paris.
 The French Army also supplied small arms and ammunition, mostly of obsolete design.

 Franco-British plans for intervention

 Within a month, the Soviet leadership began to consider abandoning the operation, and on 29 January 1940, via intermediaries in Sweden, Finland's government was approached on the subject of preliminary peace negotiations.
 Until this point, Finland had fought for its existence as an independent and democratic country.
 However, at the news that Finland might be forced to cede its territory or sovereignty, public opinion in France and Britain, already favorable to Finland, swung in favor of intervention.
 When rumors of an armistice reached governments in Paris and London, both decided to offer military support.

 Although already at war with Nazi Germany, Britain and France put together a combined force of 100 000 troops and 62 bomber aircraft to go to Finland's aid.
-However this plan was thwarted on the 5th of March when Sweden refused passage, recognizing that defeat was now inevitable.
-On the 6th of March, President Kallio of Finland authorised a Finnish peace delegation.
+However this plan was thwarted on 5 March when Sweden refused passage.
+On 6 March, President Kallio of Finland authorised a Finnish peace delegation.